Boules: International boules organizations

-The Confédération Mondiale des Sports de Boules (CMSB) was created (on 21 December 1985 in Monaco) by three international boules organizations for the purpose of lobbying the Olympic committee to make boules sports part of the summer Olympics.
+The World Pétanque and Bowls Federation (WPBF) was created (on 21 December 1985 in Monaco) by three international boules organizations for the purpose of lobbying the Olympic committee to make boules sports part of the summer Olympics.
 To date, its efforts have been unsuccessful.
 However, boccia has been part of the Paralympic Games since the 1984 Summer Paralympics.
 The organizations that joined together to create the CMSB were the following: